MadMatcher/MadLib/README.md

 - `master('local[*]')`: Uses all available CPU cores on your local machine
 - `master('local[4]')`: Uses exactly 4 CPU cores
 - `master(url)`: Uses the machine at URL as the driver
-- `appName('MadMatcher Tools')`: Names your Spark application for identification
+- `appName('MadLib')`: Names your Spark application for identification

 ### Converting Between Pandas and Spark